 Bringing it all together...

 If your client views you as a commodity, like a car or software, and all you give them a chance to do is compare your ‘features and functions’, then their decision can only be about fee.

 You’ve given them no other options.
 You’ve negotiated against yourself.

-In effect, you’re saying got them you’re clueless as to the real value you bring to them.
-You also shown no insight into their real motivations (note: motivation is the estate agency word for problem), or how you can solve them.
+In effect, you’re saying you’re clueless as to the real value you bring to them.
+You've also shown no insight into their real motivations (note: motivation is the estate agency word for problem), or how you can solve them.

-Turn it around, get comfortable asking the right questions to ensure you’re not just selling photos and portals, but demonstrating that you understand their bigger picture, and your goals and their goals align.
+Turn it around, get comfortable asking the right questions to ensure you’re not just selling photos and portals, but demonste that you understand their bigger picture, and that your goals and their goals align.